California School Employees Association: "Meet and beg" bargaining

 By the 1960s, CSEA had established itself as an important organization in the education community.
 However, for all of its strength in representing classified employees at the state level, the union still lacked the teeth it needed at the local level—namely at the bargaining table.
 Collective bargaining was still a decade away, and workers were at the mercy of their employer.
 Under the Winton Act, employees would "meet and confer" with district officials to discuss salaries and benefits.
 Classified employees simply referred to it as "meet and beg."

-Job security was a matter of how much your boss liked you.
-Just 5.7 percent of CSEA members surveyed in 1971 felt satisfied with their level of job security compared to 89 percent surveyed in 2000.
+Job security depended on an employee’s relationship with their supervisor.
+In 1971, only 5.7 percent of CSEA members surveyed reported satisfaction with their level of job security, compared to 89 percent in 2000.

 When signed into law in 1975, the Rodda Act ended the days of "meet and beg bargaining".
 Collective bargaining was a coming of age for CSEA, then 70,000 strong.
 It gave the union power to negotiate at the bargaining table and to represent employees under the full strength of the new labor laws.

 Today, CSEA employs nearly 300 full-time staff members to help its member-run chapters negotiate top-notch contracts with good pay and benefits for classified employees.